SMS Planet (1905)

 SMS Planet was a survey ship of the Kaiserliche Marine.
 Her sister-ship was the SMS Möwe.

+Description

 Planet was built by AG Weser in Bremen, launched on 2 August 1905 and commissioned on 16 November 1905.
 The crew of the ship consisted of six officers, four deck officers and 81 petty officers, sailors, stokers, and craftsmen.

+History

 At the outbreak of World War I the ship was serving in the German North Pacific islands.
 On 7 October 1914 the crew of Planet scuttled the vessel off the island of Yap to avoid capture by Japanese naval forces under the command of Rear Admiral Tatsuo Matsumura.